Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

 Moving on to words in three letters, if $a,b,c$ is a directed edge path in $K^1$, and $l,m,n\in \zz-\{0\}$, then $a^lb^mc^n$ can only appear as a piece of the degree $m$ subdivision of $K^1$, and will do so precisely when all of the following hold: $lm>0$; $mn>0$; $|l|\leq |m|$; $|n|\leq |m|$.
 Although we made the above statements for the subdivision of $K^1$, if the directed edges $a,b,c$ are contained in $P$ then the same statements hold for pieces of the subdivision of $P$.

 Given an $H'_P$-reduced word $w$, we consider how it breaks up into maximal pieces.
-For example, if $w=ua^nv$ where the final letter of $u$ and the initial letter of $v$ have no vertex in common with $a$, then $a^n$ is a maximal piece.
+For example, if $w=ua^nv$ where the final letter of $u$ and the initial letter of $v$ have no vertex in common with $a$ (when viewed as directed edges of $K$), then $a^n$ is a maximal piece.
 If a piece contains a subword $a^lb^mc^n$, where $a,b,c$ is a directed edge path in $P$ with $l,m,n\neq 0$, this piece can occur only in the degree $m$ subdivision of $P$; in this case we call it a \emph{piece of degree} $m$.
 Short pieces, by which we mean pieces that consist of either a power of a single letter or a product of two powers of single letters, do not have a well-defined degree.
 The maximal pieces of $w$ may intersect non-trivially.
 If $m,n>0$ with $m\neq n$ the intersection of a maximal piece of degree $m$ and a maximal piece of degree $n$ may have length up to $2\min\{m,n\}$, with the worst case represented by $\ldots x^my^mz^ma^nb^nc^n\ldots$, where $x,y,z,a,b,c$ are consecutive directed edges (i.e., they form a directed edge path).
-If $m>0$ the intersection of two distinct maximal pieces of degree $m$ can be at most length $m-1$, with the worst case represented by $\ldots x^my^mz^ma^{m+1}b^mc^m\ldots $.
+If $m>0$ the intersection of two distinct maximal pieces of degree $m$ can be at most length $m-1$, with the worst case represented by $\ldots x^my^mz^ma^{m+1}b^mc^m\ldots $ or by $\ldots x^my^mz^ma^{m-1}b^mc^m\ldots $.
+These considerations show that it is possible for a maximal piece of well-defined degree to be entirely covered by its neighbours, but that the longest such maximal pieces consist of powers of at most four letters: if $m>0$ and $l,n>m$ then the word $\ldots x^ly^lz^ma^mb^nc^n\ldots$ contains the maximal piece $y^mz^ma^mb^m$ which is entirely covered by the neighbouring pieces of degrees $l$~and~$n$.
+In general, the length of the intersection is not the important feature: what is crucial to our argument is that the intersection of maximal pieces of distinct degrees consists of at most two powers of letters, and that the intersection of two distinct maximal pieces of the same degree consists of a power of a single letter.